 The independent static evaluation provided still more significant findings, which were consistent with both the dynamic driving simulator and follow-up static evaluations.
 Specifically, the percentage of yield responses for the FYA scenarios (62 percent for the FYA in four-section vertical configuration and 61 percent for the FYA in four-section cluster configuration) are statistically equivalent to the stop first responses for the FRA scenarios (62 percent for FRA in three-section vertical configuration and 61 percent for FRA in four-section cluster configuration).
 There were significantly more go responses for the FYA scenarios than the FRA scenarios; however, there was a statistically higher percentage of stop and wait responses for the FRA scenarios than the FYA scenarios.
-If the stop first and yield responses are both considered to be correct, the percentage of correct for the two FRA scenarios; however, this difference is not statistically significant at the 95 percent confidence level.
+If the stop first and yield responses are both considered to be correct, the percentage of correct responses is highest, 76 percent for both FYA scenarios, as compared to 67 and 66 percent correct for the two FRA scenarios; however, this difference is not statistically significant at the 95 percent confidence level.
 Thus, there was no difference in driver comprehension across displays.